catsdata/School_District_Analysis/README.md

 -   ### **Scores by school type**

-    And last, changes appear not to make an impact to summaries by school type - Charter vs. District.
+    And last, just as size and spending, changes appear not to make an impact to summaries by school type - Charter vs. District.

      *before*